mskumar1809/TigerSpike/README.md

-# TigerSpike

 The tool set which I have chosen to automate is as below

-•	Selenium Webdriver with Java
+•	Selenium Webdriver with Java <br/>
-•	Maven for Dependency Management
+•	Maven for Dependency Management <br/>
-•	Robot Framework for Behaviour Driven Development using Keywords (similar to cucumber)
+•	Robot Framework for Behaviour Driven Development using Keywords (similar to cucumber) <br/>
-•	Eclipse as IDE
+•	Eclipse as IDE <br/>
-•	Git
+•	Git <br/>

 The reasons, I have chosen this tool set is that, I am trying to create a framework which can be easily scalable, easily maintainable and easily readable, along with having the below attributes.

-•	All are open source tools
+•	All are open source tools <br/>
-•	Integrated framework for Mobile, Web and API automation
+•	Integrated framework for Mobile, Web and API automation <br/>
-•	Great reporting structure using Robot Framework
+•	Great reporting structure using Robot Framework <br/>
-•	Ease of using Selenium with Java
+•	Ease of using Selenium with Java <br/>
-•	Platform independent
+•	Platform independent <br/>
-•	Cross browser testing
+•	Cross browser testing <br/>
-•	Implementing BDD with ease.
+•	Implementing BDD with ease. <br/>

 Pre-requisites for running the code are as below.

-•	Java 8 JDK
+•	Java 8 JDK <br/>
-•	Maven
+•	Maven <br/>
-•	Google Chrome Driver and Gecko driver set to path with supported versions of browsers for respective drivers
+•	Google Chrome Driver and Gecko driver set to path with supported versions of browsers for respective drivers <br/>

 Also, please find the below link for the demo video of the automation framework, which I have worked on to automate the cases for both mobile and web.